 8. Parthenon throughout the centuries.
 Destruction in many parts…

-Theodosius I, Byzantine Emperor, forbade the practice of ancient Greek religion in 392 AD.
-Emperor Theodosius II, in 435 AD ordered the destruction of ancient temples and sanctuaries, but he converted into Christian churches the most important ancient temples, the Parthenon included.
+Christian religion in Greece was legalized in 313 CE and Theodosius I, Byzantine Emperor, forbade the practice of ancient Greek religion in 392 CE.
+Emperor Theodosius II in 435 AD ordered the destruction of ancient temples and sanctuaries, but he converted into Christian churches the most important ancient temples, the Parthenon included.

-The Parthenon Temple was turned into Panagia the Athiniotissa (Virgin Mary of Athens) Christian church, probably around the 5th century AD.
+The Parthenon Temple was turned into Panagia the Athiniotissa (Virgin Mary of Athens) Christian church, a three-aile basilica in the late 6th century CE.
 The Christians, knocked out the eastern wall of the cella to make an apse, knocked off heads, and did other damage to the sculptures, especially the metopes, because of the pagan subjects.

-During the Latin Occupation, in 1204 AD, and for 250 years, the Parthenon had been turned into a Roman Catholic church.
+During the Latin Occupation, in 1204 CE, and for 250 years, the Parthenon was turned into a Roman Catholic church.

 In 1458, when the Ottoman Sultan came to Athens, he turned the Parthenon into a mosque.
 The Ottomans used some of the metopes for target practice.